 - Fill a NativeArray with copies of an existing entity, including its current data, using Instantiate.

-The EntityManager provides functions for removing a component from a single entity as well as all of the entities in a NativeArray.
-See Components for more information.
+The EntityManager provides functions to remove a component from a single entity as well as all of the entities in a NativeArray.
+For more information, see the documentation on Components.